pgrunde/points/README.md

   fmt.Printf("Creating game with %d players\n", count)
 }
 ```
 If you save and run this program with `go run scrabble.go` the console will print '*Creating game with 0 players*'.
 Now wait just a minute, I never even typed a `0` this whole time, how did `%d` turn into that?
 Variables in Go have what are called [zero values](https://golang.org/ref/spec#The_zero_value), and the zero value of an integer is, predictably, `0`.
 When we say `var count int`, two things are actually going in our computer's little digital brain.
 First it is allocating an *address* for your variable, this acts like a library reference card detailing the place you'd find a book.
 In the computer's case, the address is a reference that points you to a value, not a book (if you are too young to remember what a library reference card is, go ask an old person).
 Because we did not set the value of our variable explicitly in our code, its address automatically got the zero value of an integer, 0.
-You can declare *and* set a variable with a fancy tool (called an operator) `:=` like this `count := 5`, which will set the variable `count` to have an address referencing the value of 5.
+You can declare *and* set a variable with the fancy tool `:=` like this `count := 5`, which will set the variable `count` to have an address referencing the value of 5.
 Go attempts to figure out what type you meant, and numbers will default to `int`.
 Change your main function to use this [short variable declaration](https://golang.org/ref/spec#Short_variable_declarations):
 ```
 func main() {
   count := 5